-Table 4.3 presents Basin 11 SSOs by the reported cause for the overflow, the number of events for each reported cause, and the approximate volume reported for the calendar years starting 2012 through 2015.
+Table 4.3 presents Basin 11 SSOs by the reported cause for the overflow, the number of events for each reported cause, and the approximate volume reported in 2016.
 Based on the municipality reports, combined blockages from fats, roots, oils, greases (FROG) and other, lift station failures, and I/I produce the largest number of SSOs in the basin, contributing over 80% of the unauthorized discharges.

 Based on volume, I/I is the single largest SSO discharge in Basin 11.
-Lift station failures and collection system failures collectively contribute the same volume as I/I. Of note, collection system failures disproportionately discharged the most untreated effluent while stemming from the second fewest events.
+Infrastructure failures such as lift station collection system and WWTF operation failures collectively next to I/I, contribute the highest volume of untreated effluent to the basin.
+WWTF operational failures in 2016 disproportionately discharged the most untreated effluent while stemming from the second fewest events.